datachefs/cdv-notes/pages/what-why.md

 Example: Shhiny Object Task Force

 Also a strategy for staff retention, leadership development like we did at My old place

+Why at scale?
+More in How about this, but need to at least crack the door here -- most folks don't think that way